Anglia Railways: Rolling stock

-Anglia hired a Class 47 from Cotswold Rail, from June 2002, as a rescue locomotive and to haul Mark 2 sets on summer Saturday services to Great Yarmouth.
+Anglia hired a from Cotswold Rail, from June 2002, as a rescue locomotive and to haul Mark 2 sets on summer Saturday services to Great Yarmouth.

-In July 2002, Anglia hired a Class 90 from Freightliner for a few months with a view to replacing the Class 86s.
+In July 2002, Anglia hired a from Freightliner for a few months, with a view to replacing the Class 86s.

 In October 2003, Anglia began operating three Class 90s from English, Welsh & Scottish Railway until the end of the franchise.